kais-radwan/ddeep-core/README.md

 - [esbuild](https://esbuild.github.io/) for building the fastest bundler in the world.

 - [fastify](https://fastify.dev/) for building a great fast web framework for nodeJS.

+## The idea of ddeep-core

+ddeep-core is a complete back-end NodeJS environment to run decentralized real-time databases, peers, and relays.

+ddeep-core gives you the full control to configure it, scale it, change it, or do whatever you want... it's yours.

+### Ddeep ecosystem

+Ddeep core is part of ddeep ecosystem, a decentralized open-source ecosystem of tools for developers to build stable decentralized projects.

+### Gun

+ddeep-core works fine with [Gun](https://gun.eco) as a peer, and soon we will release the complete ddeep ecosystem so you get a great API to use with ddeep-core.

+the idea of this project was inspired by [Gun](https://gun.eco), so we took the idea to the next level, the goal is to give developers a secure & stable way to build decentralized projects so we added [policies](#policies), [extensions](#extensions), upgraded the connections protocols, added more storage configurations and automations for restore checkpoints, and much more...

 ## Contact us